ithkuil/ithkuil/src/src/basic.md

 GRA dawn      | verge/brink      | brightening/shine  |
 DPL dusk      | outskirt/limit   | darkening/dim      |
 ATV evening   | exit/back/end    | light at target    |
 Depletive does not necessarily indicate the complete undoing or retrogression of an entity, just the instance where it fades out or slows down, which can occur in the middle of whatever it is/whatever it is doing, not just at the boundaries.
 Same goes for Graduative.
 Like gleki said, these are like a progressive aspect of what 'currently' or 'locally' changes.
 Still, they work for both Stative and Dynamic entities.
 I guess 'increasing' and 'decreasing' work in place of 'development' and 'regression'.
 Ultimately, the approaching/withdrawing metaphor is an attempt to make extension simpler to understand.
-PRX is a static context and entity, ICP and ATV are a changing context, and GRA and DPL are a changing entity.
+PRX is a static context and entity, ICP and ATV are a changing context, and GRA and DPL are a changing entity.-->

--->

 ### DEL Delimitive